gjeunen/reference_database_creator/README.md

 while read line; do crabs db_download --source ncbi --database nucleotide --query "16S[All Fields] AND ${line}[All Fields]" --output "${line}_ncbi.fasta" --keep_original no --email johndoe@gmail.com --batchsize 5000; done < userlist.txt
 ```

+Crafting good NCBI searches can be difficult.
+A good way to build a more complicated search query is to use the NCBI webpage search window.
+You can do an initial search and then modify it in the window.
+As you modify, a window in the lower right of the screen displays the text for the search term.
+You can simply copy this text and paste it in the query line of a the `crabs db_download` command (be sure to enclose it in quotes--if the text includes double quotes, use single quotes to enclose the entire query).
+The other benefit of this is that the NCBI search result will show how many items the search will download. [**Here is a link**](https://otagomohio.github.io/hacky2021/sessions/1005_ncbi/) to a short tutorial one of us has written that describes how to use this search function on the NCBI webpage.

 #### 1.2. *EMBL*

 Sequences from EMBL are downloaded through the FTP site (<ftp://ftp.ebi.ac.uk/pub/databases/embl/release/std/>).
 EMBL files will be downloaded in a '.dat' format and automatically transformed to the two-line fasta format.
 The database can be specified using the '*--database*' parameter.
 To download the whole EMBL database (not recommended, due to large storage requirements, pass option '*') Options for databases are: